pfroysdon/reading_rack/README.md

 ### Health
 - [The Blood Sugar Solution 10-Day Detox Diet - Hyman](https://a.co/d/1WRnk3S)  This book changed my life and my perspective on healthy eating.
-Cronic illness is gone, I have lost weight and inches around my waste, and best of all, I have better mental clarity to read and retain great books like those on this list!
+Chronic illness is gone, I have lost weight and inches around my waste, and best of all, I have better mental clarity to read and retain great books like those on this list!
 I reference this book in my book ["How to do Research, Remotely"](https://www.roysdonfibonaccipress.com/shop/p/how-to-do-research-remotely) 06/22
 - [Food: What the Heck Should I Cook? - Hyman](https://a.co/d/6rbiiFp)  I purchased this book because of the 10-day detox, and I really like this book.
 06/22
 - [Food: What the Heck Should I Eat? - Hyman](https://a.co/d/9OvhpFB) I purchased this book because of the 10-day detox, and I really like this book.
 06/22